cosmos72/stmx/README.md

   in the example),
   that other existing code in the program uses the same containers `a` and `b` but does not cooperate with `move-obj-from-a-to-b`.

+  Style suggestion: in order to guarantee that all transactional memory accesses are performed inside an atomic block, it may be tempting to wrap each function or method body inside `(atomic ...)`.
+While safe and correct, this approach has a small performance penalty that performance-critical code may want to avoid by minimizing the number of `(atomic ...)` blocks: it is enough to have a top-level atomic block that corresponds to the largest transaction that one wants to execute, and omit inner atomic blocks in the same or other functions called directly or indirectly from the top-level atomic block.

 - `RETRY` is a function.
 It is more tricky to understand, but really powerful.
   As described in the summary, transactions will commit if they return normally,